 These positions are limited in number.
 Some positions do not require experience, and some positions will require some experience with computer troubleshooting, Photoshop and/or other layout and design programs, or maintenance equipment.
 Be sure to list all of your skills and/or certifications with your cover letter and resume or application.
-Students are not guaranteed work in their preferred department.
+Students are not guaranteed work in their preferred department

-6.0030 ELIGIBILITY
+6.0030 ELIGIBILITY:

-- .01 Complete an application
+- 1. Complete an application - 2.
+Students must have an outstanding balance owed to TMCC and have an unmet need or not eligible for financial aid.

-- .02 Students must have an outstanding balance owed to TMCC and have an unmet need or not eligible for financial aid.
+6.0040 DEPARTMENTS:

-- .03 Debt must be more than a year old
+The following departments may have work available: Athletics, Print shop, Bookstore, Café, Anishinabe, Maintenance/ Custodial, Technology, Library, Student Services, Business Office.

-6.0040 DEPARTMENTS
+6.0050 REQUIREMENTS:

-The following departments may have work available: Athletics, Print shop, Bookstore, Café, Anishinabe, Maintenance/ Custodial, Technology, Library, Student Services, and Business Office.
+- 1. Follow instructions of the supervisor

-6.0050 REQUIREMENTS
+- 2. Follow TMCC Policies and Procedures

-- .01 Follow instructions of the supervisor - .02 Follow TMCC Policies and Procedures
+- 3. Be on time for scheduled work hours

-.03 Be on time for scheduled work hours
+- 4. Comply with any dress or safety requirements

-.04 Comply with any dress or safety requirements
+- 5. Pass a drug test